squin/docs/docs/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 6. In Solution Explorer, rename `UserControl1` to `MyControl1`.

- Your project should have references to the following system DLLs.
-If any of these DLLs are not included by default, add them to your project.

-- PresentationCore

-- PresentationFramework

-- System

-- WindowsBase

 ### Creating the User Interface
  The [!INCLUDE[TLA#tla_ui](../../../../includes/tlasharptla-ui-md.md)] for the composite control is implemented with [!INCLUDE[TLA#tla_xaml](../../../../includes/tlasharptla-xaml-md.md)].
 The composite control [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] consists of five <xref:System.Windows.Controls.TextBox> elements.
 Each <xref:System.Windows.Controls.TextBox> element has an associated <xref:System.Windows.Controls.TextBlock> element that serves as a label.
 There are two <xref:System.Windows.Controls.Button> elements at the bottom, **OK** and **Cancel**.
 When the user clicks either button, the control raises a custom event to return the information to the host.